kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 - It returns immediately and one of two things will happen, let the thread know whether or not it was successful in acquiring the lock.
 	- If the mutex is available, lock it and return TRUE
 	- If the mutex is unavailable, immediately return FALSE
-- For example, it's like you have a party going on in your house but only one restroom, if you need to go to the restroom, knock the door and know it was occupied/locked, you can en may save time and do something else
+- For example, it's like you have a party going on in your house but only one restroom, if you need to go to the restroom, knock the door and know it was occupied/locked, you can either stand there and wait until someone come out or you may save time and do something else.
+As long as the restroom is available, anyone can access it from their own activities.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNjQ5ODQ5OCw5MTc2NDg5NjEsMjA2OT
+eyJoaXN0b3J5IjpbLTEzNTU2OTYyNDEsOTE3NjQ4OTYxLDIwNj
-I3NTQxOSwxMTY1MTEwODEsMTU5Mjk0ODYxMywtNDI5NTYxNDk1
+kyNzU0MTksMTE2NTExMDgxLDE1OTI5NDg2MTMsLTQyOTU2MTQ5
-LDcwOTY5Njc2MywtMTgxODgyMzUxOSwtMTg3NTI4NzYyOCw3Nz
+NSw3MDk2OTY3NjMsLTE4MTg4MjM1MTksLTE4NzUyODc2MjgsNz
-MwNDc1MTUsMjEwNDU2MTk5NSwxMzQ1ODMwMDAxLDIxMjI5ODk4
+czMDQ3NTE1LDIxMDQ1NjE5OTUsMTM0NTgzMDAwMSwyMTIyOTg5
-MzYsLTE0MDA4MTE5NTUsLTEzNDE3NzczNjksLTE1NDE4MzM4Nz
+ODM2LC0xNDAwODExOTU1LC0xMzQxNzc3MzY5LC0xNTQxODMzOD
-JdfQ==
+cyXX0=
 -->